 Related read: How To Report People On Dating Apps

-Physical Stalking – Stalking Women At Work And Other Locations; Online Dating Guys To Avoid, Signs Of A Creepy Guy, Warning Signs Of A Creep Online
+Stalking Women At Work And Other Locations; Online Dating Guys To Avoid

 If your social media feeds are public or you list guys to follow you, message you on Instagram, they can see where you hang out, where you live (views from windows/balconies) or know when you are not home.
 Similarly, guys can easily find out where you work thanks to platforms like Linkedin.